im-rahulr/gemini-cli/docs/cli/commands.md

 - **`/stats`**

-  - **Description:** Display detailed statistics for the current Gemini CLI session, including token usage, cached token savings (when available), and session duration.
+  - **Description:** Display detailed statistics for the current CodeCraft CLI session, including token usage, cached token savings (when available), and session duration.
 Note: Cached token information is only displayed when cached tokens are being used, which occurs with API key authentication but not with OAuth authentication at this time.

 - [**`/theme`**](./themes.md)

-  - **Description:** Open a dialog that lets you change the visual theme of Gemini CLI.
+  - **Description:** Open a dialog that lets you change the visual theme of CodeCraft CLI.

 - **`/auth`**